DamianHr/ng-recruitment/README.md

 - The `sort()` function passes the tests present in `src/app/countries/countries.component.spec.ts`
 - The tests of the `sort()` function cover all the branches of the function
 - The `sort()` function is applied to `getData()` to see the sorted data in the app
+- You are allowed to use [Mozilla's Javascipt doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference)

 Good luck ! :)